spapas/spapas.github.io/content/django-rq-redux.rst

 application.
-The options in redis.conf that need to be changed per application is the port that this redis instance will bind (this port also needs to be passed to django settings.py) and the pid filename if you daemonize redis -- I recommend using a tool like supervisord_ instead so that you won't need any daemonizing and pid files for redis!
+The options in redis.conf that need to be changed per application is the port that this redis instance will bind (this port also needs to be passed to django settings.py) and the pid filename if you daemonize redis -- I recommend using a tool like supervisord_ instead so that you won't need any daemonizing and pid files for each per-app-redis-instance!

 Low level debugging
 ===================